Skip to content

 • The Certifi project provides bundles via libraries for several popular languages.

-• mkcert.org (part of the Certifi project) provides bundles via an HTTPS API endpoint.
+• mkcert.org (used by the Certifi project) provides bundles via an HTTPS API endpoint.

 • The golang.org/x/crypto/x509roots/fallback Go module embeds a bundle that is used if the operating system does not provide a bundle.